 So many people enter this industry because they want to cook food for a living and run their own kitchens.
 While this industry definitely offers those things … that is just the beginning.

-As a mobile kitchen owner, you will also have to be a successful manager and businessperson, and you will also have to learn the ins and outs of social media and marketing — well, unless you plan on hiring someone to take care of those efforts.
+As a mobile kitchen owner, you will also have to be a successful manager and businessperson.
+You will also have to learn the ins and outs of social media and marketing, unless you plan on hiring someone to take care of those efforts.

-So many people fail at this profession because they aren’t business savvy, and they enter this industry thinking their amazing recipes will solve all of the problems.
+So many people fail at this profession because they aren’t business savvy.
+They enter this industry thinking their amazing recipes will solve all of the problems.
 That is not the case.

 Here’s something to ponder: Are you prepared to drive a big truck (aka a food truck)?
 Do you know anything about proper food truck maintenance?
 It’s okay if you say no, but you will have to drive a big truck and you will have to learn about food truck maintenance.